wootfish/eli.sohl.com/_posts/2016-02-19-you-cant-legislate-reality.md

 ---
 layout: post
-title: You Can't Legislate Reality
+title: you can't legislate reality
 ---

 > This is the fifth installment in a two-month series of posts on the intersection of politics and technology, written for a class at Western Washington University.
 The series consists of two bookend posts with four focused discussions in between; this is the third discussion.
 You can find the other posts [here]({{ site.baseurl }}{% post_url 2016-01-15-politics-in-software %}), [here]({{ site.baseurl }}{% post_url 2016-01-20-does-secure-boot-actually-help-security %}), [here]({{ site.baseurl }}{% post_url 2016-01-29-sharing-economy-apps-and-new-bottle %}), [here]({{ site.baseurl }}{% post_url 2016-02-12-ignoring-abuse-on-your-social-platform %}), and [here]({{ site.baseurl }}{% post_url 2016-02-26-software-in-politics %}).